R00tkitSMM/R00tkitSMM.github.io/_posts/2024-03-27-libffuzzerkernel.markdown

 }
 {% endhighlight %}

-copy libprotobuf example file to testfuzz. now you can boot the new kernel and run the fuzzer with
+copy libprotobuf example binary to testfuzz. now you can boot the new kernel and run the fuzzer with
 {% highlight shell %}
 cd linux
  ../virtme/virtme-run --kimg arch/x86/boot/bzImage --rwdir ../testfuzz/ --qemu-opts  -m 2G -smp 2 -enable-kvm